notna2435/notna2435/README.md

 🎓 My name is Anthony Ma, and I am currently enrolled at Cornell University purusing my Bachelor's in Information Sciences with a concentration in Data Science.

-🏬 I am currently working part-time for CGeneTool, a small biotech equipment reseller, and I am developing automated programs for consolidation of client records and trend analysis of the market for used biotech equipment.
+🏬 This past summer, I completed an internship at AT&T Labs in Middletown, New Jersey, where I worked on various tasks related to Large Language Models, including data generation and augmentation, and fine-tuning using Axolotl.
+I was also able to dip my toes in various other projects that my coworkers were developing over the course of the internship.
+Last year, I worked part-time for CGeneTool, a small biotech equipment reseller, and I am developing automated programs for consolidation of client records and trend analysis of the market for used biotech equipment.
 I have also completed 100 projects using Python as a part of an online Udemy course.
 I don't currently have many contributions on Github, as I don't really use it for my projects, but I'm hoping to get involved in the near future.

 🔭 I have learned various skills such as Python, Natural Language Processing, web scraping, HTML and CSS, SQL, and statistical analysis.